ecawthon/Privacy-Flagger-Project/Back_End/README.md

 And if you want to be very thorough, delete everything in your computer's recycling bin/trash can.

-You can now start again from beginning with the instructions on how to build and run the containers.
+You can now start again from the beginning with the instructions on how to build and run the containers.